Grand Duke Michael Mikhailovich of Russia: Exile

 Grand Duke Michael Mikhailovich of Russia and his wife Countess Sophie de Torby.
 Photograph by Lafayette Studio, London, 1902.
 The grand duke and his wife are seen here in Russian court dress – the costumes they wore to the coronation of Edward VII two days earlier.

 Because of his morganatic marriage, Grand Duke Michael would spend the rest of his life living in exile in England, France and Germany.
 His wife was granted the title of Countess de Torby by her uncle Adolphe, Grand Duke of Luxembourg.
 The couple initially lived in Wiesbaden, where Sophie's ancestors once reigned.
 Two of their three children were born there.
 In 1899, they settled more permanently in Cannes where they had a villa, named Kazbek, after a mountain in Georgia.
 They lived comfortably: Five footmen, a butler, a valet, a lady's maid, a governess, a nursery maid and six chefs attended them.
-Michael afforded this lifestyle by being the owner of the factory near Borjomi (Georgia) that bottled mineral water.
+Michael afforded this lifestyle as owner of a factory near Borjomi (Georgia) that bottled mineral water.
 Grand Duke Michael was involved in the construction of the St. Michael the Archangel Church in Cannes and in laying the cornerstones for hotels and casinos in the area.
 He was an excellent golfer and hosted parties with his wife.
 They became prominent figures in the international set in the French Riviera, where the grand duke came to be known as the "Uncrowned King of Cannes".